An average case efficient algorithm for solving two-variable linear Diophantine equations: Introduction

-The number of recursions or steps in the average case in the Euclidean and binary gcd algorithm is the same ($\theta(\log n)$) \cite{knuth2014art}, where $n=min(a,b)$.
+The number of recursions or steps in the average case in the Euclidean and binary gcd algorithm is the same ($O(\log b)$) \cite{knuth2014art}, where $b=min(a,b)$.
+The average number of recursions in Extended Euclid's algorithm is $\Theta(\log b)$ \cite{cormen2009introduction}, \cite{hensley1994number}, \cite{heilbronn1969average}, \cite{dixon1970number}.
 In \cite{deora2023algorithm}, it was proved that the DEA-R algorithm will always incur fewer than or an equal number of recursive calls compared to Extended Euclid's algorithm.
-The average number of recursive calls was analyzed to determine whether there is any asymptotic improvement in the average number of recursive calls over Extended Euclid's algorithm \cite{cormen2009introduction}.
+The average number of recursive calls was analyzed to determine whether there is any asymptotic or constant-time improvement in the average number of recursive calls over Extended Euclid's algorithm \cite{cormen2009introduction}.
 For finding the average number of recursive calls, there was an assumption that if we want to solve $ax+by=c$, then $c$ can take values between 1 to a natural number $N$.
 This approach is constrained by the fact that there is no limit on the value of $N$, which essentially means that $N$ can be $\infty$.
-As a result, no asymptotic improvement or input-specific improvement was found in the average number of recursive calls over Extended Euclid's algorithm.
+As a result, no improvement was found in the average number of recursive calls over Extended Euclid's algorithm.
 For the DEA-R algorithm, there is no closed-form expression for the average number of recursive calls or a bound that is a function of the inputs to the algorithm.
 To find the closed-form expression, we need to compute the cardinality of some special integer sets, for which \cite{deora2023algorithm} provides no discussion.
 Till now, the DEA-R algorithm has not been compared with the Extended Euclid's algorithm on a large set of large-sized inputs.